-Well, to start off, you ought to know how to play blackjack online for real money and win before you bring your bankroll into it.
+Well, to start off, you ought to know how to play blackjack and win before you bring your bankroll into it.
 Luckily, it is a very easy table game to learn, with a low house edge.
 All that, coupled with the fact that it’s fun to play, makes it one of the most loved card games of all time.
 Here is a comprehensive, newbie-friendly mini-guide on how to play, so keep on reading.

 How to Play Blackjack